passcod/zarc/SPEC.md

 All other types are reserved.
 Implementations MUST ignore Types they do not recognise.

-### Type `1`: Meta
+### Type `1`: Edition

-_Byte string._ **Mandatory, first-wins.**

-This must be the same as the Zarc Directory Header structure, with the `Digest` and `Signature` fields all zeros.

-> **Non-normative implementation note:** The purpose of this Type is to include the Public Key and Signature/Digest algorithms in the stream of data that is integrity-checked.
-> As all the information is available in the header, and the two zeroed fields are the last ones, parsing the structure is not necessary, and an implementation may prefer to byte-for-byte check against a saved copy of the first _n_ bytes of the header, or some other method instead of parsing.

-If there is a first block of type `Raw` in this frame, and it is at least as long as the Zarc Directory Header structure, an implementation MAY verify that it matches the header before starting a decompression session to obtain it via Zstandard.

-### Type `2`: Written At

-_Timestamp or DateTime._ **Mandatory, last-wins.**

-When this archive was created.

-### Type `10`: User Metadata

-_Pair: [text string, (boolean or text or byte string)]._ **Optional, collect-up.**

-Arbitrary user-provided metadata for the whole Zarc file.

-### Type `13`: Prior Versions

-_Map: unsigned integer keys -> CBOR._ **Optional, collect-up.**
+_Map: unsigned integer keys -> CBOR._ **Mandatory, collect-up.**

-If this archive was appended to, these structures contains information about the previous versions of the directory.
-Constituent structures SHOULD be in reverse-chronological order, with the most recent prior version first.

-A maximum of 65536 prior versions can be stored, though for practical purposes implementations SHOULD restrict this to a much lower number when packing.
+Editions record core metadata about an archive, and also provide a mechanism for retaining the metadata of _previous versions_ of the archive, if it gets appended or edited.
+At least one edition must be present.

-#### Key `0`: Index
+#### Key `0`: Number

 _Non-zero unsigned integer._ **Mandatory.**

-The index of this prior version.
+The number of editions in a file is technically unlimited, but SHOULD be restricted to 65535 or less.
+For practical purposes implementations SHOULD warn when creating more than 1000 editions, and MAY set that limit lower.

+Creating an edition involves incrementing the edition number, so the latest edition of the file is `max(edition list)`.

-This is used in Frame and File types as the `Version Added` field.
+This is used in Frame and File types as the `Edition Added` field.
-Index `0` is implicitely the current version, and thus MUST NOT appear here.

-#### Key `1`: Meta
+#### Key `1`: Public Key

 _Byte string._ **Mandatory.**

-The content of the Zarc Directory Header of that version.
+The public key of this edition.

+This can be used as a more unique ID than the edition number.

 #### Key `2`: Written At